ICJIA/icjia-accessibility-portal/content/faqs.md

 **Bottom line:** Ask questions, use whatever format works for you — but start the work now.
 The April 24, 2026 deadline applies regardless of how you prefer to learn.

-### I prefer to get information from executive staff.
-Who should I talk to about accessibility?
-Can I trust information from web developers and content creators who aren't part of executive staff?
+### Can I trust accessibility information from non-executive staff?

 {new:2025-12-30}

 **Quick answer:** For strategic and legal questions about scope, timeline, and organizational impact, talk to your agency's accessibility coordinator or executive staff.
 For practical implementation questions, your web developers and content creators have hands-on experience and are excellent resources — even if they're not in leadership roles.
-You don't need to trust web developers personally — trust the verified sources these FAQs cite.
-Every claim links back to official, authoritative sources (DOJ, Illinois DoIT, WCAG standards) that you can verify yourself.
+Regardless of who compiled these FAQs, every key claim is sourced to official references you can verify (DOJ, Illinois DoIT, W3C/WCAG).

 **Full explanation:**